Azure/iotedge-lorawan-starterkit/README.md

 The template provision an IoT Hub with a [packet forwarder](https://github.com/Lora-net/packet_forwarder) and a network server module already preconfigured to work out of the box.
 As soon as you connect your IoT Edge device in point 4 above, those will be pushed on your device.
 You can find template definition and Edge deployment specification [here](/Template).

 If you are using the the RAK833-USB, you'll need to adjust the template to use the right LoRaWan Packet Forwarder.
 You will find a full documentation in this [submodule](/Docs/LoRaWanPktFwdRAK833USB).

+## Updating existing installations from 0.2.0-preview to 0.3.0-preview

+### Updating IoT Edge Runtime Containers to Version 1.0.5 ###

+We highly recommend running the latest version of the IoT Edge runtime containers on your gateway (Version 1.0.5 at the time of writing).
+The way that you update the `IoT Edge agent` and `IoT Edge hub` containers depends on whether you use rolling tags (like 1.0) or specific tags (like 1.0.2) in your deployment.

+The process is outlined in detail [here](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-update-iot-edge#update-the-runtime-containers).

+### Updating the Azure Function Facade

+Re-deploy the updated version of the Azure Function Facade as outlined [here](/LoRaEngine#setup-azure-function-facade-and-azure-container-registry) if you have a previous version of this Azure Function running.

+Make sure the IoT Hub and Redis connection strings are properly configured in the function.

 ## Using a Proxy Server to connect your Concentrator to Azure